 Plagiarized or AI-generated content: All works submitted must be your own, and all collaborators must be credited!
 Because generative AI programs (including but not limited to ChatGPT, Midjourney, and Stable Diffusion) do not credit or compensate the creators of the works used to train them, we consider their use a form of plagiarism and will not accept works that are partially or entirely AI-generated.

-Our submission form will be published on February 28th.
-Proposals must be submitted no later than 11:59 PM EST on March 31st / 5:59 AM CET on April 1st.
+Our submission form will be published on May 15th.
+Proposals must be submitted no later than 11:59 PM EST on June 30th / 5:59 AM CET on July 1st.